NeneWang/docs/jou-project/ddengine.md

 In summary:

 - [ ] Check for Timeslot creation how is it inferring the `is_start`
-	- [ ] if it is start then mark the first
+	- [x] if it is start then mark the first
+	- [x] Modify is start as the is start optional
+	- [x] Allow timeslots for offering is start
 - [x] Mark `is_start` = True for all Salesforce and Email

 ```